Nulore/sector/factions/federation.md

 After the discovery of [antimatter](../technology/antimatter), the Federation ordered the massacre of all Tauri Division workers by Tauri Division mercenaries.
 The Tauri Mercenaries decided to warn the researchers, engineers and workers.

-Tauri developed a planetkiller and threatened to use it on the main Federation base, before splitting from the Federation.
+Tauri developed a planetkiller and threatened to use it on the main Federation base, before seceding from the Federation.

 - **Allies:** [Roach Conglomerate](roach_conglomerate), [Botani Union](botani), [Tauri Corporation](tauri)
 - **Enemies:** [Human Union](human_union), [Pirates](pirates), The Heir